Leicester City F.C.: Records and statistics

-Leicester's highest ever league finish is first in the Premier League in 2015–16.
+Leicester's highest ever league finish is first place in the Premier League in 2015–16.
 The club currently holds the all-time record for second tier titles with eight.

-Leicester's longest unbeaten run in league football to date was between 1 November 2008 and 7 March 2009.
+Leicester's longest unbeaten run in league football to date came between 1 November 2008 and 7 March 2009.
 The team remained unbeaten for 23 games on their way to the League One title.
 The club's longest run of consecutive victories in league football is currently nine, which the team achieved between 21 December 2013 and 1 February 2014 in the Championship.

-In the 2015–16 season, Leicester achieved many new club records in what The Daily Telegraph described as "one of the most astonishing league titles of all-time".
+During the 2015–16 season, Leicester achieved many new club records in what The Daily Telegraph described as "one of the most astonishing league titles of all-time".
 They recorded the most consecutive wins and fewest losses in any of the club's previous Premier League seasons, as well as the fewest away defeats in any previous top-flight season.
-The record for consecutive victories came against five clubs including Watford, Newcastle United, Crystal Palace, Southampton and Sunderland.
+The record for consecutive victories came against Watford, Newcastle United, Crystal Palace, Southampton and Sunderland.
 Coincidentally, Leicester kept a record of five straight clean sheets against each of the same five opponents.
-The King Power Stadium's home crowds in 2015–16 saw their team beaten just once in the Premier League all season.
+The club's home crowds in 2015–16 saw their team beaten just once in the Premier League all season.

 Leicester made their UEFA Champions League debut in the 2016–17 season, their fourth appearance in European football.
 The club became the third English team to win on their Champions League debut, after Manchester United in 1994 and Newcastle United in 1997.
-They also became the first English team to win away on their Champions League debut, and win all three of their opening games in the competition.
-Leicester are currently the first and only team in Champions League history to keep clean sheets in each of their opening four games in the competition.
-In March 2017, the club became the 50th to reach the UEFA Champions League quarter-finals.
+They also became the first English team to win away on their Champions League debut, and win all three of their opening matches in the competition.
+Leicester are currently the first and only team in Champions League history to keep clean sheets in each of their opening four matches in the competition.
+In March 2017, Leicester became the 50th team to reach the UEFA Champions League quarter-finals.

 During the start of the 2019–20 Premier League campaign, the club won 12 matches from their opening 16 fixtures, which was the most victories recorded at this stage of any previous league season.